evkx/evkx.github.io/content/models/lucid/air/Air_Pure/_index.md

 ## Performance

 The Lucid Air Pure offers modest performance with a maximum power of 320 kW (435 hp / 429 bhp) and a total torque of 400 Nm (295 ft-lb).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 4.5 seconds and has a top speed of200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 4.5 seconds and has a top speed of 200 km/h (124 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, range, and charging